devenmalla/food-website-landing-page/README.md

-# Food Website Landing Site
+# Food Website Landing Page

 Welcome to **Food Website Landing Page**, a simple and elegant landing site showcasing food specials with a clean, responsive UI.
 Built with **HTML and CSS**.